nathancarter/ge-lib/docs/drawing-symmetry-objects.md

          this vertex/node
- * The lines in the symmetry object, which are badly named, because they are actually piecewise linear paths, which can therefore be used to represent curves, not just lines
+ * The lines in the symmetry object, which are badly named, because they are actually piecewise linear paths, which can therefore be used to represent curves, not just lines (though the renderer reconstructs this data into a cubic Bézier curve by fitting a model to the data, so it's not drawn as piecewise linear)
     * `so.lines`, each with these properties:
        * `so.lines[i].vertices` - the list of vertices on the path (just two for a line segment, or more for a nonlinear path), each of